 The parameters for basic HTTP/S farms profile are the following:

 Name.
 It’s the identification field and a description for the farm service.
-In order to change this value you’ve to stop the farm in first place.
+In order to change this value, you’ve to stop the farm in the first place.
 Ensure that the new farm name isn’t already in use or an error message will appear.

 Virtual IP and PORT.
-These are the virtual IP address and/or virtual PORT in which the farm profile will be binded and listening in the load balancer system.
+These are the virtual IP address and/or virtual PORT in which the farm profile will be bound and listening in the load balancer system.
 To make changes in these fields, ensure that the new virtual IP and virtual PORT are not in use.
-In order to apply the changes the farm service will be restarted automatically.
+In order to apply the changes, the farm service will be restarted automatically.

 Listener.
 This field specifies the protocol to be managed at layer 7 for content switching.

 - HTTP.
 The virtual service will only understand plain HTTP content.